Food spoilage: Bacteria

-Some bacteria are responsible for the spoilage of food.
-When bacteria breaks down the food, acids and other waste products are generated in the process.
-While the bacteria itself may or may not be harmful, the waste products may be unpleasant to taste or may even be harmful to one's health.
+Some bacteria are responsible for causing food to spoil.
+When bacteria breaks down food, it generates acids and other waste products.
+While the bacteria itself may or may not be harmful, the waste products may make the food unpalatable or even unsafe.

-There are many species of pathogenic bacteria that target different categories of food.
-For example, Clostridium botulinum spoils food such as meat and poultry, and Bacillus cereus, which spoils almost all type of food.
-When stored or subjected to unruly conditions, the organisms will begin to breed apace, releasing harmful toxins that can cause severe illness, even when cooked safely.
+There are many species of pathogenic bacteria; some target specific categories of food.
+For example, Clostridium botulinum spoils food such as meat and poultry.

+When food is stored or subjected to conditions suitable for bacterial growth, the organisms will begin to breed, producing harmful toxins that can cause severe illness, even when cooked safely.